 - Close all bank accounts at the bank(s) where transactions were made related to the scam. - Order a credit report from all three credit bureaus every 2 to 3 months.
-Look for unusual activity. - Contact local Secret Service field agent for international fraud or payment forward scams. - File a police report with local law enforcement officials. - Report the company name, job posting, and all contact names to job sites where the scam was posted. - Permanently close all email addresses that were associated with the job fraud where possible. - Notify Career Services.
+Look for unusual activity. - Contact local Secret Service field agent for international fraud or payment forward scams. - File a police report with local law enforcement officials. - Permanently close all email addresses that were associated with the job fraud where possible. - Notify Career Services.